-I have found a holistic approach to PCOS to be very successful.
+I have found a holistic approach to Polycystic Ovarian Syndrome to be very successful.
 I place my patients on a special PCOS diet, and exercise, and also emphasis mental relaxation and stress reduction.
 Several treatment options are useful in balancing a woman’s hormones and I like to individualize based on the severity of the condition and each patient’s goals.

 The key to successful treatment is early recognition.
 Let us know of any questions or for a consultation appointment please call our office.